Psychology Faculty Research

 B.A.
 University of Florida, Ph.D.
 John Jay College of Criminal Justice/The Graduate Center, City University of New York.
 Dr. Alceste’s research area is Psychology and Law.
 She studies the social and cognitive processes involved in police interrogations and false confessions.
 Her recent work focuses on how interrogation practices (such as directly accusing a suspect, minimizing the moral seriousness of an offense, and/or sharing crime details with a suspect) influence judgments about police custody and confession evidence.
 She hopes that work in this field will continue to improve the criminal justice system by preventing and identifying false confessions that may lead to a wrongful conviction.
 Dr. Alceste can be reached at falceste@butler.edu.

-Jennifer N. Berry, Assistant Professor
+Jennifer N. Berry, Associate Professor

 B.S., M.S., Ph.D.
 University of Kentucky, post-doctoral research Purdue University.
 Specialty: Behavioral neuroscience/biopsychology.
 Dr. Berry’s research focuses on the neurobiological mechanisms involved in the development of substance abuse and dependence using in vivo rodent models.
 Additionally, we investigate receptor systems (i.e. nicotinic acetylcholine receptors, stress hormone receptors) that may be targeted in the treatment of substance dependence.
 Current projects involve investigations into nicotine and alcohol co-consumption and the role of stress hormones in substance abuse.
 Dr. Berry can be reached at jnberry1@butler.edu.

-Brian Day, Assistant Professor
+Brian Day, Associate Professor

 Karina Hamamouche, Assistant Professor